Taft Union High School: 2013 shooting

 On January 10, 2013, at 9:00 a.m., a gunman, later identified as 16-year-old student Bryan Oliver, armed with a 12-gauge shotgun entered a second-floor classroom where 28 students were present.
 He shot and seriously wounded 16-year-old Bowe Cleveland, who was treated at Kern Medical Center in Bakersfield.
 Oliver shot at another student, but missed.
 The teacher, Ryan Heber, suffered a graze wound to the head.
 Heber and campus supervisor Kim Lee Fields persuaded Oliver to drop his weapon and surrender and evacuated the students from the room.
 Police quickly arrived and arrested Oliver.

 Per standard response, the school was placed on lockdown and students were later picked up by their parents.
 Counselors were available after students returned to classes.
 Oliver will first be eligible for parole in January 2027.
-He is currently incarcerated at Pelican Bay State Prison.
+He is currently incarcerated at California Institution for Men.

 Oliver had complained of being bullied.
 Said to have a hit list, he was charged as an adult with two counts of attempted murder and three counts of assault with a deadly weapon.
 Oliver took a plea deal in the criminal case and was sentenced to 27 years and 4 months in prison.
 After sentencing, Cleveland filed a lawsuit against the school District claiming the shooting could have been avoided.